Duality between coalescence times and exit points in last-passage percolation models: introduction and main results

-the last-passage time from $\0$ to $\xx$, with respect to the $\bar\omega$ environment.
-We call the \emph{exit-point} of the geodesic $\gamma_{\bar\omega}(\0,\xx)$ the last boundary point of the path (following the up-right orientation).
+We call the \emph{exit-point} of the geodesic $\gamma_{\bar\omega}(\0,\xx)$ (with respect to the environment $\bar\omega$) the last boundary point of the path (following the up-right orientation).
 To distinguish between exit via the horizontal or the vertical axis, we introduce a non-zero integer-valued random variable $Z(\xx)=Z_{\bar\omega}(\xx)$ such that if $Z(\xx)>0$ then the exit-point is $(Z(\xx),0)$, while if $Z(\xx)<0$ then the exit-point is $(0,-Z(\xx))$.
-The \emph{exit-point process} is defined as
+The \emph{exit-point counting measure process} is defined as

 where, for fixed $n\geq 1$,